RavKookTorah.org

 Bo: Two New Years - Nisan and Tishrei

-The first mitzvah given to the Jewish people as a nation was to establish their own calendar.
-The Jewish calendar is based on the lunar cycle, beginning with the month of Nisan, when the Israelites left Egypt.
+The first mitzvah given to the Jewish people was to establish their own calendar.
+The Jewish calendar, based on the lunar cycle, starts with the month of Nisan in the spring, when the Israelites left Egypt.

-"This month will be for you the head month, the first of the months of the year."
-(Ex.
-12:2)
+“This month will be for you the head month, the first of the months of the year.”
+(Exodus 12:2)

-However, there is another start of the Jewish year: Rosh Hashanah, on the first of Tishrei.
-When is the true New Year — Tishrei or Nisan?
+There is, however, another start of the Jewish year — Rosh Hashanah, on the first of Tishrei in the fall.

-Also: why is the Jewish calendar based on the cycles of the moon, while the non-Jewish calendar is based on the sun?
+Also: why is the Jewish calendar based on the cycles of the moon, while the non-Jewish Gregorian calendar is based on the 365-day cycle of the sun?

 Two Paths

 There are two paths of spiritual growth available to humanity.
-The first is through the natural integrity with which humans are intrinsically blessed, as it says, "God made man straight" (Ecc.
+The first path utilizes mankind’s natural integrity, as it says, “God made man straight” (Ecc.
 7:29).
-This path does not require extraordinary effort, as long as the soul has not been sullied with corrupt acts.
-To maintain this innate decency, it is sufficient to follow the seven commandments of the Noahide code.
-These laws prohibit actions that only individuals who have corrupted their innate goodness would desire, such as murder, theft, and idolatry.
+This path does not require extraordinary effort — as long as the soul has not been sullied with corrupt acts.
+To maintain this basic decency, it is sufficient to comply with the seven laws of the Noahide Code.
+This code prohibit actions which only those who have debased their innate goodness would desire — such as murder, theft, and idolatry.

-The second path is unique to the Jewish people.
+The second path is special to the Jewish people.
 It requires constant, daily effort, by studying Torah and fulfilling its 613 mitzvot.
-This path involves the transformation of our human nature to a holy, angelic one, and cannot be achieved without intensive labor.
-The Jewish people merited this path when they accepted the Torah.
-The spiritual crowns that adorned each Jew at Mount Sinai are a metaphor for this second level of shleimut (perfection or wholeness).
+This path involves the transformation of our human nature to a holy, angelic one; it cannot be attained without significant time and effort.

 Two Forms of Providence